top of page

 I offer compassionate, practical support for everything from emotional overwhelm to the daily logistics that feel impossible after a loss.
 It’s about creating clarity, emotional readiness, and a network of support

-so families can focus on healing rather than logistics after the loss.
+so families can focus on grieving rather than logistics after the loss.

 Image by Joshua Hoehne